DavorPenzar/magic-text/MagicText.Example/README.md

 2. After the web resource is read until the end and all tokens are extracted, the communication with the source is closed. **Only then (all tokens fully constructed and in memory) is a [`Pen`](http://github.com/DavorPenzar/magic-text/blob/main/MagicText/src/Pen.cs) constructed**&mdash;once a response is received from the resource, any potential subsequent changes made on the web source are not reflected in the app.
 3. Finally, when the [`Pen`](http://github.com/DavorPenzar/magic-text/blob/main/MagicText/src/Pen.cs) is constructed, a **limited number of random text tokens are generated**.
 The tokens are first concatenated into a single [`System.String`](http://docs.microsoft.com/en-gb/dotnet/api/system.string), and then the [`System.String`](http://docs.microsoft.com/en-gb/dotnet/api/system.string) is printed to the console. **If the number of tokens is too large for the resulting [`System.String`](http://docs.microsoft.com/en-gb/dotnet/api/system.string) to fit in the memory, the app may crash**.

 Without changing the source code, the behaviour explained above cannot be changed.
 However, settings such as the web resource address, the [`RegexSplitTokeniser`](http://github.com/DavorPenzar/magic-text/blob/main/MagicText/src/RegexSplitTokeniser.cs) pattern, or the maximal number of tokens to generate, may easily be set/altered.
-See [*`appsettings.json` Schema* section](#appsettings.json-schema) to learn how.
+See [*`appsettings.json` Schema* section](#appsettings%2Ejson-schema) to learn how.

 ##  [`appsettings.json`](appsettings.json) Schema

-The app uses [`Microsoft.Extensions.Configuration.IConfiguration`](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfiguration) to read settings at startup.
+The app uses [`Microsoft.Extensions.Configuration.IConfiguration`](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfiguration) to read runtime settings at startup.
 It actually reads in the following order (subsequent definition overrides a previous one):

 1.  environment variables,
 2.  [`appsettings.json` file](appsettings.json),
-3.  `appsettings.{DOTNETCORE_ENVIRONMENT}.json` file (e. g. [`appsettings.Development.json` file](appsettings.json)) if the `DOTNETCORE_ENVIRONMENT` environment variable is set and the file exists,
+3.  `appsettings.{DOTNETCORE_ENVIRONMENT}.json` file (e. g. [`appsettings.Development.json` file](appsettings.Development.json)) if the `DOTNETCORE_ENVIRONMENT` environment variable is set (otherwise `Production` is assumed) and the file exists,
 4.  command line arguments.

-The app settings shall only be described for the [`appsettings.json`](appsettings.json) and `appsettings.{DOTNETCORE_ENVIRONMENT}.json` files&mdash;to set the settings using another [`Microsoft.Extensions.Configuration.IConfigurationProvider`](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfigurationprovider), use the same keys and data types following the [`Microsoft.Extensions.Configuration.IConfigurationProvider`'s](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfigurationprovider) syntax.
+The app settings shall only be described for the [`appsettings.json`](appsettings.json) and `appsettings.{DOTNETCORE_ENVIRONMENT}.json` files&mdash;to set the settings using another [`Microsoft.Extensions.Configuration.IConfigurationProvider`](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfigurationprovider), use the same keys and data types but following the [`Microsoft.Extensions.Configuration.IConfigurationProvider`'s](http://docs.microsoft.com/en-gb/dotnet/api/microsoft.extensions.configuration.iconfigurationprovider) syntax.

 ### Non-App Settings